 - black olives

 - sliced salad leaves

 - sliced tomatoes

 - sliced cucumbers

 - nigella seeds

 - a drizzle of extra virgin olive oil

 - Slice the chicken breast into thin strips.
-Give them to a bowl.
-Add the lemon juice, olive oil, cinnamon, cardamom, turmeric, salt and pepper and stir well to coat the chicken with the spice mixture.
+Place into a bowl.
+Add the lemon juice, olive oil, cinnamon, cardamom, turmeric, salt, and pepper and stir well to coat the chicken with the spice mixture.
 Cover the bowl and leave to marinate in the refrigerator, for at least 3-4 hours or overnight.
 Take the chicken out of the fridge about half an hour before cooking the meat.